-A seminary official (the Title IX Coordinator or designee) will assist the reporting party with making choices and accessing resources.
-Assuming the reporting party chooses to move forward with a campus resolution, the next step is a preliminary inquiry.
+A seminary official (the Title IX Coordinator or designee) will assist the complainant with making choices and accessing resources.
+Assuming the complainant chooses to move forward with a campus resolution, the next step is a preliminary inquiry.
 The preliminary inquiry is expected to take approximately 2-5 business days.